Sony Dream Machine: ICF-C414 (2009)

-ICF-CS650

-A big clock radio that has a Cassette Player, Dual alarms, AM and FM bands, and Green LED's.

-ICF-C470

-A clock radio that has a different alarm sound and has a volume control and two different alarms.
-This one comes in the MK2 version as well, It has a red LED display, and for the MK2, it has a green LED display.
-The first alarm is a radio alarm and the second one is the buzzer, Two bands; FM and AM.

-ICF-CD853

-A clock radio with an FM Radio and a CD player.
-It features a 8 cm Orange LED display with different brightness options.

-Almost round in shape.
-Came in silver and black colors.
-Small footprint.
-Circa 2003.
+Released in 2009.
+A clock radio with an extra large green LED 1.4 inch display.
+It is the same as the ICF-C318, but it is a bigger display.
+It has dual alarms and radio bands, FM and AM.
+It also has a melody alarm.

-ICF-C707/717PJ
+ICF-C707/717PJ (2010)

-The C707 is long and rectangular in black, akin to a sound bar.
+Released in 2010.
+The C707, which is black, is long and rectangular.
 The main selling point of this clock is the nature sounds for the alarm.
 The C717PJ, in silver, has a rear projector that can project the time.
-Released in 2010.

 Legacy

 While "Dream Machine" is no longer used as a marketing trademark since the 2010s, the product line as well as ICF-C designation actually lives on.
 As of 2024, ICF-C1 is still listed as an active product.